Industrial Action / Strikes

 This gives us the principle on which we base our Cardinal Rule, found as Rule 4 of our Constitution, namely:

 "Members shall not go on strike in any circumstances".

 It applies to all Voice members.
 Strike action includes any kind of industrial action.

-An example might be where the safety of children was jeopardised through industrial action taken by others.
-Another might be where late action had prevented management arranging for replacement staff so necessitating the cancellation of a national examination.
+While we do not take industrial action, we respect the right of others to do so.
+Members should therefore not take up the duties laid down by their colleagues unless circumstances are so special that individual consciences dictate otherwise.
+Examples might include where the safety of children was jeopardised through industrial action taken by others, or where late action had prevented management arranging for replacement staff so necessitating the cancellation of a national examination.

 Do not remain on the premises alone or in very small numbers if your colleagues withdraw if, on the grounds of health and safety, this would be unwise.
 Write to your line manager to say that you are available to undertake any tasks that are appropriate and possible, taking into account the exceptional circumstances, and that you would be happy to undertake appropriate duties in a safe environment.